MarrynDelt/Digital_CPU/verilog/1.Single Cycle/ex/readme.txt

-ex module for cpu
+execute module for cpu

+ver 1.0:
+·data_pre :
-data_pre: generate the number input to alu
+	choose the input for alu
+	generate the destination of jump operation
+	generate the addr for memory access